R4FI/niche-website-client-side-R4FI/README.md

 This project is about camera store (https://photosica-firebase.web.app/home).

-## Available Scripts
+## About Website

-In the project directory, you can run:
+In this website you can fin different type of camera.

 ### `npm start`